kameirana86-jpg/NGS-Plot_M.but_Transcriptome/GGPlot2_graphs/GGPlot2_Vertical_bar_graphs.md

-# Plot KOG Vertical Bar Plot
+# Plot KOG Vertical Bar Chart
 - Using ggplot
 - First install GGPLOT
 # packages required to be installed